If your LLM proxy is compromised, your API keys are already gone.

 Make behavior verifiable.
 If you can't inspect connections and outputs, you don't control it.

 NeuroRouter is a local trust boundary enforcement layer.
 It runs on your machine.
-Your API keys never leave your network.
+Provider keys are forwarded only to the upstream provider you configure.

 Zero telemetry.
 Zero analytics.
 Zero phone-home.
 Zero online license validation.
 Local Ed25519 signature verification.

 Zero credential storage.
-Keys are forwarded at the HTTP transport layer.
-Nothing is written to disk, logs, or state database.
+Provider keys are forwarded at the HTTP transport layer and are not written to disk, logs, or state database.

 One binary, no runtime dependencies.
 No Python packages to poison.
 No npm supply chain to compromise.